 Learning to become an independent provider and thinking on our feet is one of the main goals of the PGY-3 year.
 Besides carrying our own patients in the outpatient department at Kings County Hospital Center, once a week we provide services to veterans at the PTSD Clinic in the VA Brooklyn Medical Center.
-A unique experience we have is working with PPOH, on a year long community project at several shelters in NYC, providing psychiatric services to disadvantaged individuals including homeless, battered women, and families.
 During this year we are also immersed in the art of psychotherapy and receive intensive training from experts in the field.

 - "I love the challenge of treating outpatients; I can always turn to a supervisor but I have to empathetically face the dilemmas of my patients' struggles with everyday mental illness myself first."